henninghall/react-native-date-picker/README.md

 ## Support this package!

-If you like this package, consider giving it a github star ⭐
+If you like this package, consider [becoming a sponsor](https://github.com/sponsors/henninghall) 🩷

-Also, PR's are welcome!